-Fig 9 - Annotated service installation depth drawing (source: Thorne & Derrick).
+Fig 11 - Annotated service installation depth drawing (source: Thorne & Derrick).
 Service installations occupy the same soil volume/ depth where the greatest level of tree roots will likely be found.
 It is envisaged that services will connect with existing ones present on site serving the existing property with ample space for installations outside the RPA.

-5.6.2 Services - In the event of a need to undertake works close to any retained trees (T1 in this instance which is unlikely given its location relative to the proposal) this has the capacity to cause root damage and should be hand dug in accordance with the principles detailed as follows:
+5.6.2 Services - In the event of a need to undertake works close to any retained trees excavations should be hand dug in accordance with the principles detailed as follows: